inab/pubmed_retrieval/README.md

 	docker run --rm -u $UID  -v /home/yourname/pubmed_data:/app/data pubmed_update

-	the path home/yourname/pubmed_data will be the working directory in where the data will be downloaded
+	the path home/yourname/pubmed_data will be the working directory in where the data will be downloaded.